Processing. Please Wait.

-How to Incorporate in Alabama
+How to Start a Corporation in Alabama

 To start a corporation in Alabama, you’ll need to do three things: appoint a registered agent, choose a name for your business, and file a Certificate of Incorporation with the Alabama Secretary of State.
 You can file this document online or by mail.
 The filing alone costs a minimum of $200, but there’s also a mandatory name reservation ($28 online) and a 4% convenience fee for online filings.
 Once processed by the state, the Certificate of Incorporation formally creates your Alabama corporation.

-Name Your Corporation
+1. Name Your Corporation

 If you’re starting a new business, you probably already know what you want to name your corporation.
 But you’ll need to know if your preferred name is available.
 To find out, visit Alabama’s business entity records and search until you find the perfect name for your corporation.
 Alabama is also the only state that requires a name reservation before filing.
-Getting your name reservation is included in the filing instructions below.

 Name reservations are a unique requirement—Alabama is the only state that requires one.
 On the upside, they’re processed immediately online.
 On the downside, the name reservation sets you back $28.
 On your Certificate of Incorporation, enter your business name and include a copy of the Name Reservation Certificate with your formation paperwork.
 When you hire us, we’ll reserve your name for you as well.